BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 **AI Acknowledgement**:

-- The API Endpoint portion of this submission was developed using the help of an AI tool (Claude Sonnet 4.5).
-The AI was used to brainstorm a framework for relevant API enpoints.
+- Claude.
+(2023).
+Claude (4.5) [LLM](https://claude.ai) The AI was used to brainstorm a framework for relevant API enpoints.
 All content was reviewed and verified by Amelia Ellingson.

-- INVENTORY_ITEM Descriptions were generated with the help of ChatGPT 5.
-All content, including spelling, grammar, and statement validity was reviewed and verified by Amy Ward.
+- OpenAI.
+(2025).
+ChatGPT (GPT-5) [Large language model]. https://chat.openai.com/
+Usage Note: ChatGPT was used to finalize product descriptions.
+All factual claims were verified by the author.